tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 * Update TLS 1.2 terminology
 * Specify "certificate-based" client authentication
-* Clarify that privacy guarantees don't apply when you have null encryption.
+* Clarify that privacy guarantees don't apply when you have null encryption
 * Shorten some names
 * Address tracking implications of resumption